jwalton/lol-js/README.md

   * team-v2.4
   * it's fairly easy to add other APIs - if you need something please raise an issue and I'll add it in for you, or send a Pull Request.
-* Parameters are passed as object maps, making for easy to read code.
+* Native promise support
 * Built in support for rate limiting.
 * Built in support for flexible caching with the caching engine of your choice.
-Built in support is availble for Redis and an in-memory cache, however it is easy to write support for other databases if you wish.
+Built in support is available for Redis and an in-memory cache, however it is easy to write support for other databases if you wish.

 Installation